TechFlow-Space/devportal/java-score/score-development-guide/write-score-integration-test.md

 TestBase class provides the following functions:

-1. You can write and run the test method with @Test annotation.The test can be initialized and finalized setup and shutdown method.
+1. You can write and run the test method with @Test annotation.Test can be initialized and finalized setup and shutdown method.
 2. Emulate ICON service for test.
    1. Initialize ICON service and confirm genesis block.